There are few things more important to pet owners than their furry little bundles of joy.

-For a small $29 monthly fee, you get a beautiful storefront, SSL certifications, high-speed web servers, cart abandonment recovery, and other beginner-friendly marketing and sales tools.
+When you sign up to Shopify, you get a beautiful storefront, SSL certifications, high-speed web servers, cart abandonment recovery, and other beginner-friendly marketing and sales tools.
 You even get access to the Shopify App Store, which offers over 4,000 plugins to improve your store and sell more online.
 (You can also sell services if you want to expand.)

 Market your pet business